hslu-ige-laes/lcm/docs/docs/installation/installR.md

 # Install R Studio
-R Studio is an application like Microsoft Word — except that instead of helping you write in English or German, R Studio helps you write in R.
+- R Studio is an application like Microsoft Word — except that instead of helping you write in English or German, R Studio helps you write in R.
+- R Studio is recommended for development purposes only.

 1. Click [here](https://rstudio.com/products/rstudio/download/) to choose the operating system and download R Studio Desktop "Free".
 1. Follow the instructions that follow.